 The Networx acquisition has predefined service level agreements [PDF, 989KB] for each service type.
 This enables the agency to know what to expect from suppliers and allows a high level of reliability for mission critical needs.

-In Fiscal Year 2014, federal agencies purchased $1.53B in network and telecommunications services through the Networx contract.
+In the second quarter of 2015, federal agencies purchased $820M in network and telecommunications services through the Networx contract.

 Networx offers managed security services through the Managed Trusted Internet Protocol Services (MTIPS) program, which complies with the Trusted Internet Connections (TIC) initiative.